top of page

 Alice’s lasting legacy of influence on so many performers in so many genres

-Reg Harkema also comments on the episode that pop star Lady Gaga has thanked Alice for his influence in shaping her brand and onstage antics.
+Reg Harkema also comments on the episode in which pop star Lady Gaga thanked Alice for his influence in shaping her brand and onstage antics.
 Interestingly, Reg calls out Taylor Swift and Beyonce as performers who owe a great debt to Alice, as well.

-Today Alice still performs at age 75 and has an upcoming book entitled Starring Alice Cooper coming out.
-His music has appeared in numerous movies including Friday the 13th and Freddy Krueger series of movies.
+Today, Alice still performs at age 75, and an upcoming book, Starring Alice Cooper, is coming out.
+His music has appeared in numerous movies, including Friday the 13th and Freddy Krueger's series of movies.
 Here is a hilarious international version of Freddy’s Dead: The Final Nightmare starring Alice overdubbed in Italian

 bottom of page